 This course presents the theoretical bases of both interpersonal and mass communication.
 Attention is given to the nature of inquiry and theory as well as several topics in communication theory, including system theory, signs and language, discourse, message production, social and cultural reality, experience and interpretation, and critical theories.
-Elements also include communication in relationships, group decision-making, organizational networks, and the media.
+Elements also include communication in relationships, group decisionmaking, organizational networks, and the media.
 Offered alternate years.
+This course meets the upper division writing component for senior year English.